ilhamAdhim/omdb-movies/README.md

 ## Possible Improvements

-- To make more customized UI with more developer-experience, we can utilize Tailwind CSS or Chakra UI.
+- To make more customized UI with smoother developer-experience, we can utilize Tailwind CSS or Chakra UI.
 Both these options have easier implementation of responsive web design as well.
 - `Redux` may be a good option for the larger scale application.
 In this case, it is quite an overkill.
 Alternatively, simpler application can use `React Context API`.